 - dev_net

-IDE-level network integration requires explicit attachment to the compose-defined bridge network.
-VS Code's Remote - Containers extension handles port forwarding automatically, but misconfigured forwardPorts arrays cause routing mismatches and extension timeouts.
+IDE-level integration requires explicit attachment to the Compose bridge network.
+VS Code's Dev Containers extension forwards ports automatically, but a mismatched forwardPorts array causes routing surprises and extension timeouts.
+Keep these aligned with the devcontainer configuration standards.

 // .devcontainer/devcontainer.json